EZecarias/ansipull/README.md

   - **pve/**: Runs after the base role, and only on proxmox hosts.

-  - **workstation/**: Runs after the base role, and only on workstation hosts: GUI-specific things/apps (Firefox, etc), Flatpaks, wallpaper, etc. Has a folder for the GNOME and MATE desktops.
+  - **workstation/**: Role unique to workstation hosts: GUI-specific things/apps (Firefox, etc), Flatpaks, wallpaper, etc. Has a folder for the GNOME and MATE desktops.

-  - **server/**: Runs after the base role, and only on server hosts.
+  - **server/**: Role unique to server hosts.
 Monitoring plugins, unattended-updates, server firewall rules, and other server-related things are configured here.

 - **ansible.cfg**: Configuration settings for Ansible (inventory filename, log path, private key path, run/ssh playbook as this remote_user)

-- **hosts**: The inventory file; where Ansible assigns each machine (by ip) to a role/group.
+- **hosts**: Inventory file; where Ansible assigns each machine (by ip) to a role/group.

-- **local.yml**: Default playbook, from which Ansible will pull all other contexual playbooks (by device's role): 1) pre-tasks, 2) contextual playbooks, 3) post-tasks.
+- **local.yml**: Default playbook; from which Ansible will pull all other contexual playbooks (by device's role): 1) pre-tasks, 2) contextual playbooks, 3) post-tasks.

 # Implementation